XingjianL/Blueberry_App/README.md

 ### Paper: Developing Automated Tools for Blueberry Count, Weight, and Size Estimation on a Mobile Device.
 <br>

 The results are derived from the `/analysis` folder.
 Remember to change the folder paths in the scripts.
 The outputs are in pixels that have to be normalized to weight estimations, see `Results Data.pdf`.
-The numbers are provided in corresponding `csv` files, the exact formulas are found in this google sheet for view https://docs.google.com/spreadsheets/d/1suRo_dzZep_iEYM4tDjqicqdjTjlFvgzDVJ6NQpnW4A/edit?usp=sharing.
+The numbers are provided in corresponding `csv` files, the formulas for area to weight conversion are found in this google sheet https://docs.google.com/spreadsheets/d/1suRo_dzZep_iEYM4tDjqicqdjTjlFvgzDVJ6NQpnW4A/edit?usp=sharing.

 The image file data are not in this repo.
 The trained yolov5-tflite models are in the `/app/ml` folder.